deis/controller/README.md

   * If your PR fixes any [issues][issues], make sure you write Fixes #1234 in your PR description (where #1234 is the number of the issue you're closing)
 * The Deis core contributors will review your code.
 After each of them sign off on your code, they'll label your PR with LGTM1 and LGTM2 (respectively).
 Once that happens, the contributors will merge it

-## Prerequisities
+## Prerequisites

 ### Kubernetes

 In order to do development on this component, you'll need a working Kubernetes cluster.
-If you don't have one, follow the [installation instructions][install-k8s] and note that Workflow currently targets version 1.1 with the following requirements:
+If you don't have one, follow the [installation instructions][install-k8s] and note that Controller currently targets version 1.1 with the following requirements:

 * Docker's `insecure-registry` parameter must include the subnets used by your Kubernetes installation
 * If you are testing the logger components, you must enable `DaemonSet` experimental APIs via `--runtime-config=extensions/v1beta1/daemonsets=true`